stupidmankind/BYpassDoc/docs/source/commands/pdfocr.rst

 Description
 -----------

-This command allows you to covert a scanned pdf file into text .
+This command allows you to covert a scanned pdf file into text.
 Use this command when you want to convert scanned pdf file into text.
 You can then use additional commands to parse the data.

 Parameters
 ----------

 **PDF File**
-	Enter or Select the path to the pdf file.
+	Indicate or Select the path to the pdf file.

 **Page Start**
 	Start extract at Page Number.
-Leave it blank to start from the first page
+Leave it blank to start from the first page.

 **Page End**
-	End extract at Page Number.
-Leave it blank to end at the last page
+	End extract at page number.
+Leave it blank to end at the last page.

 **Language**
-	Text Language to perform OCR
+	Text language to perform OCR.

 **Result**
 	Select the variable to receive the result.